 After reading your results and reflecting on them thoroughly, prepare a short essay in the format of a management-oriented dialogue.
 That is, create an organizational situation that might involve the role or examination of personality, including (but not limited to) "supervisor-subordinate", "executive-manager", "peer manager-peer manager", "performance evaluation", or "new hire or new promotion interview".
 The major criterion is that the dialogue involves two individuals, one of which (either one) is you.
 In general, the dialogue should traverse the 1), reliability and validity of the personality profile results, 2), the opportunity and possible strategies to leverage the strengths (relatively high scores) identified in the personality profile results, and 3), the challenges and possible interventions to overcome the weaknesses (relatively low scores) identified in the personality profile results.
+Ensure that your dialogue incorporates some of the vocabulary (5 dimensions, with 6 facets for each dimension) from the profile results.

 As long as you address the three areas above, the thesis(es) and argumentation/logic of the management dialogue is not fixed in any way.
 In some ways, the dialogue is a "screen-play" with the emphasis on the discourse (discussion) of the actors (individuals).
-I want to choose a possible (real or imagined) business/management conversaion that you feel is important.
+I want to choose a possible (real or imagined) business/management conversation that you feel is important.
 The first paragraph of the essay should describe the management (organizational) situation in a clear and compelling manner.
 Similarly, the final paragraph of the essay might be a general conclusion or other comments that don't fit neatly in a dialogue format.